Clementi, Singapore: Age profile

-The population distribution of Clementi in 2025 demonstrates an ageing population structure.
-There is a higher population concentration among middle-aged groups, with males peaking at the 45-49 age range (3.71%) and females peaking at the 40-44 age range (4.29%).
+The population distribution of Clementi in 2026 demonstrates an ageing population structure.
+There is a higher population concentration among middle-aged groups, with males peaking at the 45-49 age range (3.74%) and females peaking at the 40-44 age range (4.20%).

-Notably, Clementi has a relatively higher proportion of young and old dependents.
-The proportion of children aged 0 to 14 years old, 13.91%, is slightly higher than the national average of 13.60%.
-Similarly, the proportion of elderly above 65 years old, 21.19%, is higher than the national average of 18.77%.
+Notably, Clementi has a relatively high proportion of young and old dependents.
+The proportion of children aged 0 to 14 years old, 13.62%, is slightly higher than the national average of 13.34%.
+Similarly, the proportion of elderly above 65 years old, 21.67%, is higher than the national average of 19.50%.
 This indicates a mixture of young families and elderly residents in Clementi.